How to Start Writing: A Guide for Aspiring Authors

 And if you're not already reading on a regular basis, it's time to build the habit.
 After all, if you want to be great, you have to know what greatness looks like.

-Now, here’s the catch.
-You can’t read the way you used to read, letting your mind drift into imaginary worlds as the story washes over you.
+Now, here's the catch.
+You can't read as a reader anymore, letting your mind drift into imaginary worlds as the story washes over you.
 You have to read like a writer now.
 This means actively noticing how the writer:

 Establish a Creative Routine

-• Imagine a backstory for the customer service representative who just put you on hold.
+- Imagine a backstory for the customer service rep who just put you on hold.

 Challenge your mind to see new perspectives and ask new questions.
 It pays off big when you're sitting at your desk.